 Flamenco Quartet Project

-The quartet project roster boasts remarkably diverse talents, including composers, arrangers, improvisers and choreographers who bring a range of cultural influences to the group, from Gypsy jazz to klezmer to flamenco and classical Arabic and Spanish.
+The roster of performers boasts remarkably diverse talents, including composers, arrangers, improvisers and choreographers who bring a range of cultural influences to the group, from Gypsy jazz to klezmer; flamenco and classical Arabic and Spanish art forms.
 The unique camaraderie within the group retains the intimacy and spontaneity unique to small ensemble work.

 The group consists of nationally and internationally renowned artists, including dancer Wendy Clinard, violinist Steve Gibons, vocalist/guitarist Marija Temo, and vocalist/percussionist/dancer Jose Moreno.
 Visit our Bio page to read about each artist.